 The procedures and criteria that will be used to identify/recruit research participants will be outlined in (D9.1-9.3).
 The informed consent procedures that will be implemented for the participation of humans, will be specified before recruitment commences (D9.1).
-Templates of the informed consent forms and information sheets covering the voluntary participation and data protection issues (in language and terms intelligible to the participants) will be submitted as a deliverable before the relevant recruitment commences (D9.1)
+Templates of the informed consent forms and information sheets covering the voluntary participation and data protection issues (in language and terms intelligible to the participants) will be submitted as a deliverable before the relevant recruitment commences (and is available from D9.1, section 5).